LaiKash/sslcipherlist/README.md

 Very simple script to check the cihpersuit used by a server from the ones that a client supports, using s_client.

+# Setup

+- Copy the content of the following table to a file called "mapping.txt" in the same folder as the script: https://testssl.sh/openssl-iana.mapping.html
+This is used for a mapping between the OpenSSL ciphers sintax and the IANA one used in the RFCs.

+- The sed command has to be installed in the system.

+# Howto

 As a probe of concept, lets think that the host is in 128.10.10.10.
 Create a key and a certificate in the host as follows (port 4430):

 ~~~